White Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Yordan Alvarez take the field at Guaranteed Rate Field against Hanser Alberto and the Chicago White Sox on Saturday.
+Hunter Brown is set to start for the Houston Astros on Sunday against Hanser Alberto and the Chicago White Sox.
+First pitch is at 2:10 PM ET at Guaranteed Rate Field.

-The Astros are listed as +110 moneyline underdogs in this matchup against the favored White Sox (-135).
-The game's over/under has been listed at 8.5 runs.
+The Astros are listed as -135 moneyline favorites in this matchup against the White Sox (+110).
+The over/under for the game has been set at 8 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.